-A Final Instructions magazine will be mailed out to all riders taking part in the 2017 Prudential RideLondon-Surrey 100.
+A Final Instructions magazine will be mailed out to all riders taking part in the 2017 Prudential RideLondon-Surrey 100 in early July.
 This magazine contains all the information riders need to have a trouble-free Ride Day on Sunday 30 July.

-A condensed version of the essential Final Instructions will also be available to download in due course.
+A condensed version of the essential Final Instructions is also available to download below.

 The Prudential RideLondon-Surrey 100 riders will set off in waves from 05:45 on Sunday 30 July 2017.
 Riders will be notified of their start time by email at the end of June.